FTariq/Git-and-GitHub-Tutorial/README.md

-# How to start using Git and Github!
+# How to start using Git and GitHub!
-Just a reference for me as I'm finally starting to use Github, but I made it public as it could help anyone else starting out too!
+Just a reference for me as I'm finally starting to use GitHub, but I made it public as it could help anyone else starting out too!
 Compiled from many sources online and through experimenting with commands.
-Make sure you've installed Git from [here](https://git-scm.com/downloads) and configured your Github account to it before doing anything here: details can be seen on [this document](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) (which also explains the most used commands).
+Make sure you've installed Git from [here](https://git-scm.com/downloads) and configured your GitHub account to it before doing anything here: details can be seen on [this document](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) (which also explains the most used commands).
 Additionally, if you want to avoid authenticating yourself every time you push and pull, generate an SSH key by following the steps [here](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ## Creating a repository

 There are two ways to start a repository.
-You can create and clone a Github repository, or create a local repository and then push to a Github repository.
+You can create and clone a GitHub repository, or create a local repository and then push to a GitHub repository.

-To clone, create an initial repo on Github, with a name, description, and a README.md (this will ensure a master branch has been created).
+To clone, create an initial repo on GitHub, with a name, description, and a README.md (this will ensure a master branch has been created).
 Then to clone this repo to your current local directory:
 ```
 git clone [URL]
 ```